hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 print(token["access_token"])
 ```

-Another snippet below shows the example of the PowerShell code to obtain the access token.
-As in the previous code snippet, the user of the client application will need to replace the client id and client secret variables accordingly
+Another snippet below shows the example of the PowerShell code used to obtain the access token.
+As in the previous code snippet, the client id and the client secret variables must be substituted accordingly.

 ```powershell
 $AuthUri = "https://sso.common.cloud.hpe.com/as/token.oauth2"